F1a23/Projects/Machine Learning project/README.md

-🍽️ Sentiment Analysis of European Restaurant Reviews

-Machine Learning & Natural Language Processing (NLP) Project

-📌 Project Overview

-This project focuses on analyzing European restaurant reviews and automatically classifying customer feedback into Positive or Negative sentiments using Machine Learning and NLP techniques.

-The main goal is to demonstrate how text data can be transformed, modeled, and evaluated to extract meaningful insights from customer opinions.

-🎯 Objectives

-Build a sentiment classification system for restaurant reviews

-Apply Natural Language Processing (NLP) techniques

-Compare multiple machine learning models

-Identify the best-performing model based on evaluation metrics

-📂 Dataset

-Reviews collected from European restaurants

-Text-based customer feedback

-Binary sentiment labels: Positive / Negative

-🛠️ Tools & Technologies

-Python

-Pandas & NumPy

-Scikit-learn

-Natural Language Processing (NLP)

-TF-IDF Vectorization

-Jupyter Notebook

-🧠 Models Used

-The following machine learning models were implemented and compared:

-Naive Bayes

-Logistic Regression

-Gradient Boosting

-To improve performance, model tuning and optimization techniques were applied.

-📊 Results

-Multiple models were evaluated and compared

-Logistic Regression achieved the best performance, reaching an accuracy of up to 97%

-Results showed the importance of model selection and proper text preprocessing

-🤝 Team Collaboration

-This project was completed as a team-based academic project, emphasizing:

-Collaboration and teamwork

-Idea sharing and experimentation

-Joint problem-solving and analysis

-🌱 Learning Outcomes

-Through this project, we gained hands-on experience in:

-Text preprocessing and feature extraction

-NLP pipelines and TF-IDF representation

-Model comparison and evaluation

-Handling real-world text data

-👩‍💻 Author

-Fatima Al-Amri
-Software Engineering Student
-Data Science & AI Trainee – Makeen Bootcamp (Code Academy)
+# 🍽️ Sentiment Analysis of European Restaurant Reviews
+### Machine Learning & NLP Project 🤖📊

+---

+## 📌 Project Overview
+This project focuses on **sentiment analysis** of European restaurant reviews using
+**Machine Learning and Natural Language Processing (NLP)** techniques.

+The goal is to automatically classify customer reviews into:
+- ✅ **Positive**
+- ❌ **Negative**

+The project was developed as a **team academic project**, emphasizing collaboration, experimentation, and model comparison.

+---

+## 🎯 Objectives
+- Analyze large volumes of restaurant reviews efficiently
+- Apply NLP techniques for text preprocessing and feature extraction
+- Compare multiple machine learning models
+- Identify the best-performing model based on evaluation metrics

+---

+## 📊 Dataset
+- **Type:** European restaurant reviews
+- **Size:** ~1,500+ reviews
+- **Features:**
+  - Review text
+  - Sentiment label (Positive / Negative)

+---

+## 🧠 Models Used
+We experimented with multiple machine learning models to compare performance:

+- 🔹 **Naive Bayes**
+- 🔹 **Logistic Regression**
+- 🔹 **Gradient Boosting**

+Text data was transforme